Finding Moments of Sanctuary in a Busy World

 In a world that often values productivity, speed and constant availability, slowing down can feel unfamiliar and difficult.
 Yet our minds and bodies were not designed to remain in states of stimulation and drive all the time.
 We need moments of pause.
 Times when we can stop, breathe, decompress and reconnect with ourselves again.

-Creating moments of sanctuary may therefore involve changing or moving to a different environment, helping us leave behind some of the distractions, noise and demands of daily life.
+Creating moments of sanctuary externally may therefore involve changing or moving to a different environment, helping us leave behind some of the distractions, noise and demands of daily life.
 We might seek out environments that feel still, quiet, grounding, or calming for our body and emotions.

 putting your phone away for a while